 Scraps of the beautiful and precious fabrics used to make kimonos inspired the first Chirimen crafts.
 Shibo – the distinctive bumpy texture of Chirimen - is hand sewn into modern and traditional accessories, whimsical ornaments, practical accessories and furoshikis (a cloth giftware).
 Since the Edo period of 1603, the craft of Chirimen has been passed down from generation to generation.
 Our course is designed by Nobuko Naito, a renown master crafter of Chirimen.

-You'll find all the information - from full details about each of the five motifsto a brief introduction of the fabric history - in this brochure!
-Click on the button below to start downloading a FREE PDF version of the brochure.DOWNLOAD FREE eBROCHURE
+You'll find all the information - from full details about each of the five motifs to a brief introduction of the fabric history - in this guide!
+Click on the button below to start downloading a FREE PDF version of the eGuide.DOWNLOAD FREE eGUIDE

 Modern charms with generations of tradition.